ACLU, Physicians for Human Rights Demand That CBP Improve Medical Care for Individuals Forced to Endure Substance Withdrawal at Ports of Entry

 The organizations argue that:

-- Failure to provide accommodations to individuals undergoing detoxification violate federal regulations that protect people with disabilities, including those with substance use disorder.
+- Failure to provide accommodations to individuals undergoing detoxification violates federal regulations that protect people with disabilities, including those with substance use disorder.

 - CBP must have trained staff, medical professionals, and properly equipped on-site medical facilities.